mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 #### Microworlds as Pedagogy

 Laurillard provides a clear summary of constructionism as a distinctive and productive pedagogy [@laurillard2020significance].
 Her definition is based on Papert’s vision of a publicly shareable project within a microworld environment (a concept explored later in this chapter+), designed to foreground specific concepts.

-However, this narrow and clear definition contrasts with the broader use of the concept by Resnick [-@resnick2014give]  and other constructionist researchers, particularly in their advocacy for software and hardware tools that promote an open-ended, child-led approach to designing engaging and relatable objects of interest.
+This concept of builds on Papert's concept of _microworlds_, simplified computer simulations or models that were conceived as controlled environments in which students can explore and experiment with maths or physics concepts in a concrete way [@harel_constructionism:_1991; @papert_mindstorms:_1980; @papert_childrens_1993].
+While Kynigos' design promoted the acquisition of computational thinking, Microworlds can facilatate the exploration of diverse concepts [@rieber_microworlds_2004].

+Today, microworlds are used in a variety of educational settings, from primary schools, afterschool clubs and universities.
+However, the use of microworlds in traditional school settings is not unproblematic [@papert_turtles_2002].
+There is a danger that the potential is 'trivialised'[@hoyles_microworldsschoolworlds_1993] into a vehicle for instruction based processes aimed narrowed to teacher chosen curricular concepts.

+The concept of  task specific programming language [@kong_providing_2022], in research on Microworlds, has a similar motivation.

+    "The task-specific programming language (TSPL) is purposefully limited in the abstractions and concepts needed for the tasks or explorations in the microworld so that programming becomes much easier to learn than a complete programming language.[@kong_providing_2022]"

 <!--
 THIS IS IS FROM